jakewvincent/mkdnflow.nvim/README.template.md

 > [!TIP]
 > The back-end function for `:MkdnGoBack`, `require('mkdnflow').buffers.goBack()`, returns a boolean indicating the success of `goBack()` (thanks, @pbogut!).
 This is useful if the user wishes to remap `<BS>` so that when `goBack()` is unsuccessful, another function is performed.

-> ![NOTE]
+> [!NOTE]
 > There is no insert-mode mapping for this command by default since some may find its effects intrusive.
-To enable the insert-mode functionality, add to the mappings table: `MkdnEnter = {{'i', 'n', 'v'}, '}`
+To enable the insert-mode functionality, add to the mappings table: `MkdnEnter = {{'i', 'n', 'v'}, '}`.

 > [!NOTE]
 > If you are attempting to (re)map `<CR>` in insert mode but can't get it to work, try inspecting your current insert mode mappings and seeing if anything is overriding your mapping.
 Possible candidates are completion plugins and auto-pair plugins.